 Faculty, College of Theology

 I became a Christian when I was a young boy.
-I grew up in a family that loved God and treasured the gospel, so from a very early age, I was aware of my sin and my need for the Savior.
-One evening I became keenly aware that if I died at that moment I would be judged in full for my sin, so I looked away from myself and trusted in Christ and His death on the cross for the forgiveness of my sin and my hope of eternal life.
+I grew up in a family that loved God and treasured the gospel, so from a very early age I was aware of my sin and my need for a Savior.
+One evening I became keenly aware that if I died at that moment I would be judged in full for my sin, so I looked away from myself and trusted in Christ and his death on the cross for the forgiveness of my sin and my hope of eternal life.
 I was subsequently baptized and began a life of following Jesus.
 Although the struggle against sin has not abated, to this day by God’s grace I have continued in the faith.
-My hope and joy ultimately rest in the gospel of Christ because in it is contained the good news of righteousness before God (Romans 1:16-17).
+My hope and joy ultimately rest in the gospel of Christ because in it is contained the good news of righteousness before God (see Romans 1:16-17).

-In my ministry, I love the local church because it is at the center of what God is doing in the world.
-My passion in particular is bringing God’s word to people in a clear and articulate way so that they would know God more fully.
+I love the local church because it is at the center of what God is doing in the world.
+My passion, in particular, is bringing God’s word to people in a clear and articulate way so that they would know God more fully.
 It is a privilege to join God in his redemptive work in the world by heralding and showing the truth of Christ.

 Get plugged into a local church and find areas in the church where you can serve.
-Typically, theology students are on a career path of leadership within the local church.
-One of the best ways to prepare for being a godly leader in the church is to serve in various capacities as a faithful church member, for the most godly leaders in our churches are those who have the heart of a servant.
+Typically theology students are on a career path of leadership within the local church.
+One of the best ways to prepare for being a godly leader in the church is to serve in various capacities as a faithful church member, for the godliest leaders in our churches are those who are the most servant-hearted.
 So, get used to serving in a church in the present so that it will prepare you for servant leadership in the future.